 Steam the bitter gourd with a wok/pot and steamer.
 Pictured below is my trusty wok and steamer which I’ve been using for a decade now.
 If you don’t have a steamer, you can also place the plate on a trivet to steam which is what I sometimes do.

 The longer you steam, the softer the gourds will be.
 20 minutes was just nice for me.
 Too long and it’ll turn mushy.
 You can also use this recipe to stuff dried shiitake mushrooms, tofu, chilies, etc.

 The broth from the steamed bitter gourd was good to the last drop.
 The steaming process infused all the flavors into the broth making it delicately sweet and subtly bitter all at once.
 Savor the juicy and delicious meat as you bite into each slice.

-Once you begin to love this vegetable, you’ll savor and appreciate its bitterness.
+Once you begin to like this vegetable, you’ll savor and appreciate its bitterness.
 As the Chinese adage goes, people who can 吃苦 – chīkŭ (literal translation: eat bitter) are able to endure hardships.

 How do you like to cook bitter gourd?
 Share with me on the comment box below.

 Don’t want to miss a recipe?
 Sign up for Souper Diaries newsletter delivered to your inbox!
-Keep in touch on Instagram, Pinterest, Twitter and Google+ for all the latest updates.
+Connect with me on Facebook, Instagram, Pinterest, Twitter and Google+ for all the latest updates.
 Thanks for reading and happy cooking!